Eeems-Org/remarkable.guide/src/devel/toolchains.rst

       - sha256sum: ``29e2cce4280dbde182937c9614681a59a14aca8a18e06957bf66f8aeb0f3b968``
 - For newer versions refer to the `reMarkable developer site <https://developer.remarkable.com/links#remarkable-software-development-kits>`__

-After the toolchain has been installed, you'll need to source it to load the appropriate environment variables for it's use.
+After the toolchain has been installed, you'll need to source it to load the appropriate environment variables for its use.

 .. code-block:: console